sunilr61/Movie-Rating/README.md

 Response for getting average rating of a movie will contain:
 * `averageRating` - Average rating of the movie.
 * response status - it will be SUCCESS or FAILURE

-## Instructions
-1. Carefully look at classes in `dtos` package.
-These classes represent the request and response of the functionality which we want to implement.
-2. Carefully examine the models package to understand the database schema.
-3. Implement the `rateMovie` and `getAverageMovieRating` method inside the `RatingsController`.
-4. Implement the `RatingsService` interface and fix the repository interfaces.
-5. You might need to add annotations like `@Service`, `@Autowired`, `@Entity` etc. to make the solution work.
-You might also need to handle cardinality between the models.
-6. We will be using H2 database which is an in-memory SQL database.
-You do not need to implement any database related code.
-You just need to use the repository interfaces to interact with the database.
-7. Carefully examining the `TestRatingsController` to understand how your solution will be tested.